pfertyk/blog/content/pep8_github_linting_bot.rst

 That's it!
 Now you can be sure that no PEP-8 violation will sneak into your clean and standard-compliant codebase.
 Unless, of course, you decide to ignore these comments...

-Please contact me if you find any problems with the process described in this tutorial.
+I hope that you found this tutorial useful.
+Please contact me if you encounter any problems with the whole process, I will try to fix them as soon as possible.